AlexMaraio/LensingMapMaking/docs/InvestigatingMasks.md

 Here, we see that there is a very interesting peak that lies on the diagonal between *l* and *l* - 2.
 Here, we see a strong positive correlation between these values that was not previously observed for the unmasked values.

+**Note:** I have updated this plot with a new colour-bar which better reflects the nature of this data.
+Here, we still see the extremely strong correlation between *l* and *l* ± 2 modes, and again very little correlation outside of these modes.

 ## Looking at *Cl* bleed between *l*'s for masked maps

 Above, we can see that for our masked maps, there seems to be a slight positive correlation between different *l* modes